Spiritualist Mediums Training

-Article by Craig Hamilton-Parker.
-This is a continuation of other articles on this site from my book on medium training called Opening to the Other Side.
-This article in the series talks about the last preparations made to becoming a fledgling medium and working on the rostrum of a Spiritualist Church.
-In particular I talk about planning a spiritual address and some of the final circle techniques I use to boost confidence in my fledgling mediums.
+This article in the series talks about the last preparations made by spiritualist mediums to becoming a fledgling medium.
+It includes working on the rostrum of a Spiritualist Church.
+In particular I talk about planning a spiritual address and some of the last circle techniques I use to boost confidence in fledgling mediums.
 UK Spiritualist Mediums are some of the best in the world.
 People eager to become television mediums often do not appreciate that exponents have worked for many years as Spiritualist Mediums before working in the media.
-(Although I believe that Derek Acorah and Sally Morgan have never worked or trained within Spiritualism.)

-As part of a Spiritualist service the medium is required to give a twenty-minute talk.
+As part of a Spiritualist service spiritualist mediums are required to give a twenty-minute talk.
 Sometimes I have a very clear idea of something I would like to talk about but discover that as soon as I open my mouth I deliver a completely different address.
-I stay in control of myself and would be able to block this if I wanted, but what comes though is far superior to anything I could have planned in advance.
+I stay in control of myself and would be able to block this if I wanted.
+What comes though is far superior to anything I could have planned in advance.
 Sometimes I am amazed at not only the quality of the words said in a Spiritualist address but also how well planned it is, with a clear beginning, middle, and end.

 What I have just described is a very light form of spirit control that we call inspirational speaking.
 My mind is overshadowed and my thoughts are influenced by the spirit guides.
 In my case, trance mediumship developed out of inspirational speaking.
-This next experiment can be introduced when the fledgling mediums are close to being ready to work in the real world.
-It will prove useful should they need to give an inspired address in a Spiritualist church and it helps them to trust the material being given to them from the spirit.
+This next experiment can be introduced when the fledgling mediums are close to being ready to work in the real world as sp[iritualist mediums.
+It will prove useful should they need to give an inspired address in a Spiritualist church.
+This helps them to trust the material being given to them from the spirit.

-- Step 2: Sometime before the next session, the selected speaker spends time thinking about the theme of the address.
-He or she can make notes but these should not be read out or used during the address.
+Sometime before the next session, the selected speaker spends time thinking about the theme of the address.
+He or she makes notes but these should not be read out or used during the address.
 However, with the theme in mind, I suggest that the speaker have a very simple note prepared that outlines the beginning, middle, and end of the talk.
 All the speaker needs is a framework.
 The spirit world will fill in the gaps.

-- Step 3: At the next meeting the fledgling medium will give his or her address.
-It is delivered standing and the speaker is encouraged to be as confident as possible.
-It is better to speak loudly than not loud enough.
-It is also better to speak slowly and not quickly.
+At the next meeting the fledgling medium will give his or her address.
+It is delivered standing.
+The speaker acts as confident as possible.
+Speaking too loud is better than not loud enough.
+Speak slowly and not quickly.

-- Step 5: When the speaker has finished everyone applauds.
-This not only marks the end of the talk but also instils confidence in the speaker.
+When the speaker has finished everyone applauds.
+This not only marks the end of the talk but also instills confidence in the speaker.

 I used to be terrified to give an address to an audience but now have no worries about what I say.
 I know that the spirit world will always be there to help me with the words.